Dineshbaburs/EH_sem3_2025_Notes/1st Assignment/Report.md

 Now A can talk directly to B using MAC address
 ```

-📡 ARP ensures seamless data delivery by mapping IP addresses to physical hardware addresses.
+✨ Speeds up local 🔁 communication by resolving IPs into physical addresses.

 ---

 ## 🆔 MAC Address

-**📘 What it is:** A globally unique identifier assigned to each device’s network interface card (NIC).\
+**🔎 What it is:** A permanent ID given to your device’s network adapter.

-**🎯 Why it matters:** Acts as a digital signature for devices within a local network.
+**🧾 Why it matters:** It’s like a digital fingerprint that helps identify 🧠 devices on the same network.

 ```
 ┌─────────────────────────────┐